PrajwalP7295/AWS-CICD-Pipeline-EC2-Deploy/README.md

 3. [Install](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) **git** on your machine.

-4. Execute the below command on terminal - ```git clone <codecommit-repo-https-url>```
+4. Execute the following command on terminal - ```git clone <codecommit-repo-https-url>```

     This will prompt you to enter the Username and Password for the CodeCommit repository.

 5. After cloning the repository, create the application files.